 Another big advantage of using a paint drying rack for cabinet doors is the work space it saves.
 With this product, I no longer have wet doors drying on boards all over the floor.
-My garage work space isn't heated, so in the winter months it allows me to work on-site in small spaces.
+I can set them up in small spaces.

 Assembly is easy and took me about ten minutes with a wrench.The only tedious part is installing the plastic caps on the ends of each bar.
-It's important to make sure the assembly is level otherwise the cabinet doors won't be positioned evenly when placed on the rack for storage.
+That was annoying and time consuming, but you only have to do it one time.
+It's important to make sure the assembly of the parts is level at the end otherwise the cabinet doors won't lay flat when placed on the racks for storage.

 The paint build-up on the spray rack also needs to be wiped off with a rag each time a door is sprayed or it will smear onto the next door that is placed on the rack.
 The first time I used this product it took me a couple hours to get used to the set up, but it's very easy to use.